qarmin/czkawka/instructions/Compilation.md

 ## Compilation

 Czkawka can be installed with Debug or Release build.
-With Debug build additional checks e.g. for variables overflow are available but depends of the usage it works very slow so should be using only to develop this app.
+With Debug build additional checks, e.g., variables overflow, are available, but depending on the usage it works very slow, so it should be used only for development purposes.
-Compilation with `--release` flag will optimize binaries, so they can be used with good performance(official binaries are build with this flag)
+Compilation with `--release` flag will optimize binaries, so they can be used with good performance (official binaries are built with this flag)

 - Download the source